 3. Encourage feedback – ask proactively, but don’t get annoying

-The biggest mistake the developers usually make is firing app users with pop-us each time they enter the app or game.
+The biggest mistake the developers usually make is firing users with pop-us each time they enter the app.
 This looks obsessive and can become quite annoying for the users.
-No wonder lots of them will end up leaving your app a poor rating.
+No wonder lots of them will end up leaving a poor rating.
 Don’t make the same mistake – ask just the right users and only at the right time.

 4. Identify your most engaged users

 Not everybody who uses your app is happy about it.
-Some might be bored, experiencing bug problems or other troubles, or be on the edge of uninstalling the app.
-It goes without saying that you don’t want all these unhappy users to end up on the app store leaving you a low rating.
+Some might be bored, experiencing bug problems or other troubles, or be on the edge of uninstalling.
+It goes without saying that you don’t want all these unhappy users to end up on the stores leaving you a low rating.